team-ethernet/team-ethernet.github.io/README.md

 # Sprint 3: 9-15 May
 Sprint goal:
   - Finish SenML API and implement new front end feature.

-  Sprintbacklog (Estimates in paranthesis):
+Sprint backlog (Estimates in paranthesis):

  ## From Sprint 2 (20)
   - Tests for API